 - Mayo Clinic background on symptoms, causes, and patterns

 Further reading should build from pattern recognition first, then move to targeted testing and diagnosis-specific treatment options.
-That sequence is what keeps a common complaint from becoming a missed diagnosis.
+That sequence keeps a common complaint from becoming a missed diagnosis.

 This content is for informational purposes only and is not a substitute for professional medical advice.